piyushimself/AppTesting/Tip.md

 > Distinguish between what can be automated and what can be not.
 Don't waste time on `what can be not automated.`
 > Try to take technical as well as non technical bugs so you can trained yourself in both way.

-- Some major information that should be focus on:
+- Some major points that should be focus on:
 - Try to get original IP.
 Use SecurityTrails or hakoriginfinder type tools.
 You may need ASN for domain.
 - Try to get all IPs.
 Get all subdomains and then get IPs.
 - Try to get all JS files.
 Then find secrets.